-- 25. Participants should assess the possible impact of all factors, including vessel construction for export, contributing to overcapacity on the sustainable management of fisheries targeting species covered by the Convention, distinguishing between factors which contribute to overcapacity and unsustainability and those which produce a positive effect or are neutral. - 26.
-Participants should reduce and progressively eliminate all factors, including economic incentives and other factors that contribute, directly or indirectly, to the build-up of excessive fishing capacity, thereby undermining the sustainability of the species covered by the Convention.
+- 24. CPCs and all participants in these fisheries should assess the possible impact of all factors, including vessel construction for export, contributing to overcapacity on the sustainable management of fisheries targeting species covered by the Convention, distinguishing between factors which contribute to overcapacity and unsustainability and those which produce a positive effect or are neutral. - 25.
+CPCs and all participants in these fisheries should reduce and progressively eliminate all factors, including economic incentives and other factors that contribute, directly or indirectly, to the build-up of excessive fishing capacity, thereby undermining the sustainability of the species covered by the Convention.